oszi/ansible-collections/README.md

 Opinionated collections of ansible roles and playbooks for workstations and containers.
 Supported distributions include the latest stable Fedora, Debian, Ubuntu.
-See the collections and role defaults for basic documentation.
+See the examples and role defaults for basic documentation.

 ### Debian / Ubuntu Login Shells